Middle School Science at St. John School

 Scores/grades for the work you turn in to me will be posted on PowerSchool.
 I strongly suggest that both you and your parents check PowerSchool at least once a week.

-Most (but not all) of the work that you do outside of class will involve reading/watching content information, taking notes, or completing reflections in your science workbooks.
-This work is not usually something that you will need to physically turn in to me.
-However, I fully expect you to do it; if you do, you will learn much more, and your grades will be considerably better, than if you don’t do it.
+Much of the work that you do outside of class will involve reading/watching content information, taking notes, or completing reflections in your science workbooks.
+This work is not always a product that you will need to physically turn in to me.
+However, I fully expect you to do it; if you do, you will learn much more than if you don’t.

-You will have a 5-point checkpoint quiz at the end of every full week of school.
-These quizzes help me to see how much you’ve actually learned that week, and whether or not I need to revisit a particular idea or concept.
+You will have a 5-point checkpoint quiz at the end of most full weeks of school.
+These quizzes help me to see how much you’ve actually learned that week, and whether or not I need to revisit a particular idea or concept with the entire class.
 If you score a 4/5 or better on a given quiz, I will conclude that you’ve mastered the ideas we discussed that week.
-If you score below 4/5, you will be asked to attend an out-of-class study period to fix whatever went wrong.
+If you score below 4/5, it’s your responsibility to find out what went wrong and address that problem.
+If you need help with this matter, I will be very happy to assist you!

 Science Inquiry Projects: